 Translator: job description

-Translators predominantly work with business, technical, legal and scientific written materials including letters, reports, articles, books etc. Their work incorporates:
+Translators predominantly work with business, technical, legal and scientific written materials including letters, reports, articles, books and so on.
+Their work incorporates:

 - reading documents